exercism/problem-specifications/exercises/resistor-color-trio/description.md

 > "The value of this resistor is 33 Ohms."

-The trick is that when we talk about Ohms, as soon as we get more than a thousand, we say "kilo", in the same way that we say "kilograms" (kg) and "kilometers" (km).
-In the same way, we get "kilo-ohms" (kilo Ohms).
+When we get more than a thousand Ohms, we say "kilo Ohms".
+That's similar to saying "kilometer" for 1000 meters, and "kilograms" for 1000 grams.
 So an input of `"orange", "orange", "orange"` should return:

 > "The value of this resistor is 33 kOhms."